zeromeia0/minishell/README.md

 If there is no syntax errors, the information (now tokenized) gets to the parser.

+If there are any syntax errors we clear all allocated memory and return the prompt to the user.

 ## Parser

 After the lexer has verified the syntax to be correct/parseble we parse the tokens into structures more easily interpreted but the executer.